Jun 5, 2014

 About The Meltwater Group

 Meltwater helps businesses drive growth and build brands.
 Meltwater’s online intelligence platform analyzes billions of digital documents daily to extract precise, timely business insights that help more than 20,000 companies understand their markets, engage their customers, and master the new social business environment.
 With offices in 27 countries, Meltwater is dedicated to personal, global service built on local expertise.
 Meltwater also operates the Meltwater Entrepreneurial School of Technology (MEST), a nonprofit organization dedicated to nurturing future generations of entrepreneurs.
-Follow Meltwater on Twitter, Meltwater on Facebook, Meltwater on LinkedIn, Meltwater on YouTube or visit 18.104.22.168.
+Follow Meltwater on Twitter, Facebook, LinkedIn, and YouTube.

 UK / Europe: